karmic64/nsf2nes/README.md

 Usage is nothing more than `nsf2nes [nsffile]...`.
 If everything went well, NES ROMs will be created with the same filename as the NSFs with `.nes` appended to it.

-When you load the ROM, use the D-Pad to step through songs and any other button to restart the current one.
+When you load the ROM, use the D-Pad to step through songs, Select to fast-forward, and any other button to restart the current one.

 ## Build info
-If you want to modify the driver, it's in [64tass](http://tass64.sourceforge.net) syntax. `64tass -f -o drv.bin drv.asm` to assemble it.
+If you want to modify the driver, it's in [64tass](http://tass64.sourceforge.net) syntax.
 Keep it under 250 bytes.

 The method I use of including the driver in the executable might be incompatible with some compilers.
 If you have any problems, please contact me.